Assault By Auto And Vehicular Homicide

 The fines and penalties attached to a New Jersey DWI are serious and go up depending on the circumstances of the DWI.
 For instance, a DWI with minor injuries carries fines of up to $10,000 and up to 18 months in jail.
-A DWI with injuries that occurred in a school zone can see the fines skyrocket to $150,000 and state prison time of up to five years — in addition to having to deal with a criminal record if convicted.
 An assault with auto charge is not something you should ever accept; get in touch with the Law Offices of Thomas Carroll Blauvelt, LLC, today.

 Contact The Law Offices of Thomas Carroll Blauvelt, LLC Today

 I know what a frustrating time this is for you and your family.
-With over 25 years of experience dealing with all kinds of alcohol-related offenses, I have the experience you want fighting the serious charge against you.
-If you are dealing with a DWI charge that also involves minor or serious injury to another person, give the Law Offices of Thomas Carroll Blauvelt, LLC, a call today.
+With over 28 years of experience dealing with all kinds of alcohol-related offenses, I have the experience you want fighting the serious charge against you.
+If you are dealing with a DWI charge that also involves minor or serious injury to another person, give the Law Offices of Thomas Carroll Blauvelt, LLC, a call today at 877-676-7729 or email me.
 I am available seven days a week and your initial consultation is always free.
 I am here to answer any questions you have about the charges against you and fight to get you the best results possible.
 I look forward to speaking with you.